kuldeep-amenity/Amenity_Training_Tasks/Task6/readme.md

 Error Response (400 BAD REQUEST):
 {
-  "error": "Invalid or expired token"
+  "error": "Invalid email or OTP"
 }

 Error Response (400 BAD REQUEST):
 {
+  "error": "OTP has expired"
+}

+Error Response (400 BAD REQUEST):
+{
+  "email": ["This field is required."],
-  "token": ["This field is required."], "new_password": ["Ensure this field has at least 6 characters."]
+  "otp": ["This field is required."],
+  "new_password": ["Ensure this field has at least 6 characters."]
 }
 ```